Wiichi’iwewin

 Interpreter Services

-Interpreter Services are available 24/7, and the Wiichi’iwewin workers have assumed a defined caseload, providing support to all patients, clients, residents, and members of the care team.
+Interpreter Services are available 24/7, and the Wiichi’iwewin workers manage defined caseloads and support patients, client, residents, families, and care teams.

-They ensure the required comforts, supports, community interfaces, navigation and non-clinical assistance are in place to minimize cross-cultural, institutional, and health system barriers.
-They assure complete bi-directional cultural and linguistic interpretation to optimize care planning and delivery.
-This is essential to safe patient care and client services.
+Wiichi’iwewin workers help ensure patients have access to culturally safe supports, community services, navigation assistance, and other non-clinical resources that reduce cross-cultural, institutional, and health system barriers.
+They also provide bi-directional cultural and linguistic interpretation to support care planning and service delivery.
+Their role is essential to safe and effective patient care.

 Cultural Awareness

-The goal of the program is to embed legacy cultures of our area into the fabric of the organization.
-This program was jointly developed by SLMHC staff and senior management, local First Nation elders, and the Canadian Institute for Conflict Resolution.
-Advanced levels of this training have been developed for implementation.
+The program aims to embed the cultures and teachings of the region within the organization.
+It was jointly developed by SLMHC staff, senior management, local First Nation Elders, and the Canadian Institute for Conflict Resolution.
+Advanced levels of the training have also been developed for implementation.

 Find out more about this training, which is offered to the public, on our Bimaadizizwin page.